alt-design/Alt-Admin-Bar-Addon/README.md

 # Alt Admin Bar Addon

 > Quick links to the control panel, edit current page, cache pages, other gubbins.
-Kinda extendable 👀

 ## How to Install